Soccer-Spanish federation chief refuses to resign over kiss scandal | Sports-Games

 Soccer-Spanish federation chief refuses to resign over kiss scandal

-Spanish soccer boss Luis Rubiales refused to quit on Friday for kissing World Cup star Jenni Hermoso on the lips after Spain's World Cup victory, fuelling anger among players and government ministers who decried his actions as unacceptable macho behaviour.
+Spanish soccer boss Luis Rubiales refused to quit on Friday for kissing star player Jenni Hermoso on the lips after Spain's Women's World Cup victory, fuelling anger among players and government ministers who decried his actions as unacceptable macho behaviour.

+"We want all this to be a 'Me Too' of Spanish soccer," Francos said.
+Rubiales had been widely expected to stand down at an emergency meeting of the federation on Friday, but instead he said he refused to be forced out and complained that "false feminists" were "trying to kill me".

-He described the kiss as a "little peck" that was "spontaneous, mutual, euphoric and consensual".
+He called the kiss a "little peck" that was "spontaneous, mutual, euphoric and consensual".
 "Is a consensual peck going to take me out of here?
 I won't resign.
-I will fight until the end," Rubiales said, drawing applause from the predominantly male audience.
+I will fight until the end," said Rubiales, 46, drawing applause from the predominantly male audience.

-The government confirmed on Friday it will take the incident before a sport tribunal where, if it can be proven the kiss was non-consensual, he could be tried under a sexual violence law introduced by the ruling Socialists last year.
-Rubiales' speech at the RFEF assembly drew immediate condemnation from acting Labour Minister Yolanda Diaz, who described it as "unacceptable".

-"The government must act and take urgent measures: impunity for macho actions is over.
-Rubiales cannot continue in office," Diaz wrote on social media.
-Acting Equality Minister Irene Montero said the state prosecutor and the state-run sport council (CSD) should act to protect Hermoso.
+Acting Labour Minister Yolanda Diaz called his speech on Friday "unacceptable", writing on social media: "The government must act and take urgent measures: impunity for macho actions is over.
+Rubiales cannot continue in office."
+Acting Equality Minister Irene Montero said the state prosecutor and the sports council CSD should act to protect Hermoso.

+FIFA opened disciplinary procedures against Rubiales on Thursday after Hermoso said in a statement her union was working to defend her interests and that such acts should "never go unpunished".
+'ATTACKING FEMINISM'

+Rubiales' comments on Friday and the applause he received at the event were widely scorned on social media.
+In a post on X that generated thousands of likes, journalist Javier Gallego Crudo described the meeting as "an assembly where a man, cornered by his own misogynist actions, ends up attacking feminism... blames the woman and is applauded by other men.
+No better illustration of patriarchy".

 Gender issues have become a prominent topic in Spain in recent years.
 Tens of thousands of women have taken part in street marches protesting sexual abuse and violence.
 The Socialist-led coalition government has presided over a raft of legal reforms, including around equal pay, abortion, sex work and transgender rights.

-The football players union FIFPro said in a statement it had written to UEFA, where Rubiales is vice president, requesting that it also start disciplinary proceedings.
+The football players union FIFPro said in a statement it had written to UEFA, where Rubiales is vice president, requesting that it start disciplinary proceedings.
+UEFA declined to comment.
 "I am embarrassed by the shame that it continues to be for Spanish football to have a president of the (RFEF) who continues to cling to office," FIFPro President David Aganzo said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)